-- Homeless Population: This ongoing challenge has two major implications for water: first, the access that unhoused people have or don't have to water and second, the extent to which encampments may pose a threat to water quality in the river and tributaries. - RV Communities: In the open spaces of the Area, especially near Acton, there are multiple RV campgrounds that attract users year-round.
+- Flooding: street flooding, sometimes hazardous, has been reported and documented in both municipal and unincorporated parts of the Watershed Area, such as downtown Acton and Newhall. - Homeless Population: This ongoing challenge has two major implications for water: first, the access that unhoused people have or don't have to water and second, the extent to which encampments may pose a threat to water quality in the river and tributaries. - RV Communities: In the open spaces of the Area, especially near Acton, there are multiple RV campgrounds that attract users year-round.
 Multiple camps are positioned next to the river, including Thousand Trials, Cali-Lake, and KOA.
-They provide space for thousands of short and long-term users and rely on septic systems. - Traffic: Major roadways serving the area include the Golden State Freeway (I-5), and the Antelope Valley Fwy (Hwy 14).
+They provide space for thousands of short and long-term users and rely on septic systems.

+- Traffic: Major roadways serving the area include the Golden State Freeway (I-5), and the Antelope Valley Fwy (Hwy 14).
 Increasingly there are challenges travelling by car between the Watershed Area and Greater LA, and across the Santa Clarita Valley. - Water Security: The amount and concentration of people using private wells in this Watershed Area is very high for the SCWP (Fig. 6, above).
-Not all wells produce, or they don't produce all the time based on seasonal, drought and other factors, requiring residents to haul water. - Wildfires: Fire is a natural and sometimes necessary part of the biomes that make up the beautiful open spaces in the Watershed Area.
-The vegetation and long try seasons create optimal conditions for fire especially during periods of drought.
+Not all wells produce, or they don't produce all the time based on seasonal, drought and other factors, requiring residents to haul water.
+There is - Wildfires: Fire is a natural and sometimes necessary part of the biomes that make up the beautiful open spaces in the Watershed Area.
+The vegetation and long dry seasons create optimal conditions for fire especially during periods of drought.
 Proper understanding of how to restore and care for open spaces can also help prevent and manage naturally occurring fires.
 However, when fires occur close to human population centers, significant stores of water are needed to protect life and properties.